• Skip to primary navigation

 They are generously studded with vegan chocolate chips, creating pockets of gooey, melted chocolate that will have you reaching for seconds, thirds, fourths-you get it.

-If you’re in the mood for more baking, don’t miss out on my Vegan Linzer Cookies and Soft Vegan Gingerbread Cookies - they’re another family favorite.
+If you're in the mood for more baking, don't miss out on my Vegan Linzer Cookies, Soft Vegan Gingerbread Cookies, and Vegan Chocolate Chip Cookies - they're another family favorite.

 Jump to: